libmapper/libmapper/README.markdown

 ethernet-enabled ARM-based microcomputer running Linux that can be easily embedded directly into an instrument.

-We also provide an external to integrate libmapper support into Max/MSP or [PureData](http://puredata.info) patches.
+We also provide an "external" Max/MSP and [PureData](http://puredata.info) object, to help integrate libmapper support into programs created in these popular dataflow languages.

 Known limitations
 -----------------